Systems Theory & Audio Feedback

 A self-organising system

 Systems that receive a continual input of energy can become self-organising.
 For example, the sun provides the energy that drives the water cycle with its evaporation, rainfall, and river flow.
-This energy shapes the character of rivers as people know them, creating recurring rapids and eddies that appear depending on water levels (Capra, 1996).
+This energy shapes the character of rivers as people know them, creating rapids and eddies that vary predictably with water levels (Capra, 1996).

 See my page on Self-organising human functioning